 - Findings call: After delivering the video audit to you via email, we will have a closing call where I present my findings, the remediation plan, and summary of the video audit.
 You'll also have a chance to ask any questions at this time.

-- (2) Weeks of additional Advisory Retainer access to implement the remediation plan:
+- (2) Weeks of advisory retainer access to me as you implement the remediation plan:

-Following our Findings Call, you or a designated primary project contact will also have access to me via email or phone for (2) weeks to ask me any questions about the audit, recommendations or remediations that I provided to you.
+Following our Findings Call, you or your designated primary project contact will also have access to me via email for (2) weeks to ask me any questions about the audit or remediation plans that I provided to you.
 Many clients use this time to begin tackling low-hanging fruit in the audit and running their improvements by me.

 - 1-3 weeks, often depending on your response time to questions, the intake period (materials collection) which happens at the beginning, and scheduling.
 You will likely be able to start making changes to your design prior to the Findings Call, since the Invision audit can be viewed at any time once I begin it.

 - The first kickoff call will probably take ~ 2 hours.